CircuitCoder/mirror-recipes/README.md

 This is a WIP effort to provider general recipes for applying mirrors of various opensource projects.
 The recipes can be executed (with a driver) as a script, used as a source to render help entries, or directly used as a reference for command-line users.

 ## Well-known parameters names
-Some special parameters are handled differently.
+Some special parameters are automatically detected in a best-effort manner.
 These include:

 - ARCH: Host archetecture
 - OS: Host OS
 - DIST: Host Linux distribution (Only when running on Linux)

+Note that these parameters are just plain parameters in other aspects.
+So to use them, script must list them in the params sections.

 ## Site presets
 Well-known mirrors have presets for various recipes.
 For example, using the TUNA preset on the ubuntu recipe avoids manually setting the BASE parameter.